TheCase/blog/_posts/2022-05-15-Roland-JU-06A-ext-clk-appegiator.md

 - no up/down pattern
 - no 2/3 octave range

-I know this is a major oversight by Roland as it is a feature that exists in many (all?) other Boutique stynth models.
  While this workaround is not perfect, you might be able to stumble up some unique patterns in combination with different step order types.